gwenaellarmet/Trademark_scoring/README_GWEN.md

 DocumentService : quite quick to test with only a few options for the logic functions.
 For getDocumentById, had to mock the database
 TrademarkService : Quite heavy but tested quite a few cases

+## Testing controllers

+Tested all CRUD endpoints, didn't tested all possible errors messages; would be done if there was more time